BIDS/repro-case-studies/case-studies/jgukelberger.md

 3) What do you see as the major pitfalls to doing reproducible research in your domain, and do you have any suggestions for working around these?
 Examples could include legal, logistical, human, or technical challenges.

-The main challenge is probably making the recording of provenance data as easy as possible, so no-one has an excuse not to do it.
+The main challenge is probably making the recording of provenance data as simple as possible, so no-one has an excuse not to do it.

 Another point is that simulation codes, raw data, and evaluation tools are rarely published.
 Most researchers are very reluctant to publish their codes, e.g. because they do not want competitors to publish results produced with their code before they can, or because they feel ashamed of the poor quality of their code.
 Raw data may be large and in non-standard format.
 And the evaluation may be performed by a chain of different tools, which makes publishing of the workflow hard.

 4) What do you view as the major incentives for doing reproducible research?

 Apart from research ethics and institutional requirements demanding this, the recording of provenance information can make a researcher's life significantly easier when he/she discovers a discrepancy between different sets of results produced during a single study or in studies by different researchers.
-(Are the discrepancies cause by differences in the code, different input parameters, or data evaluation?)
+(Are the discrepancies caused by differences in the code, different input parameters, or data evaluation?)

 5) Are there any broad reproducibility best practices that you'd recommend for researchers in your field?